 Customer Lifetime Value (CLV)

-Value Is in the Relationship
+Value Is In the Relationship

-Customer Lifetime Value, often shortened to CLV or LTV, is one of the most important metrics in marketing and business strategy.
-It may sound financial, but its real value is strategic.
+Customer Lifetime Value, often shortened to CLV or LTV, is one of the most important metrics in marketing, analytics, CRM, and business strategy.
+It estimates the value a customer can generate across the full relationship with a business, not only the first transaction.

 If you do not understand lifetime value, you do not know how much you can afford to spend, retain, or grow.

-What Customer Lifetime Value Really Means
+What Customer Lifetime Value Means

 Customer Lifetime Value is the total revenue or profit a business expects from a customer over the duration of their relationship.